Solo goalkeeper drills – Tips to practice on your own

 Rebounders

-If you can afford it and have space at home, a rebounder is a good piece of equipment to have.
+A rebounder is a good piece of equipment if you can afford it and have space at home.
 A rebounder will help you execute the same solo goalkeeper drills you did with the wall and more.
 Rebounders are also an excellent tool for field players.

-Rebounder like Crazy Catch has two nets: a net that sends the ball back in a predictable direction and a second net that returns the ball in unpredictable directions.
-The unpredictable net makes it the ideal equipment to train your reaction and diving skills on your own.
+A rebounder like Crazy Catch has two nets: one that sends the ball back in a predictable direction and a second that returns the ball in unpredictable directions.
+The unpredictable net makes it ideal equipment for training reaction and diving skills independently.

 Goalkeeping training with rebounders